 Relief map of the Jemez with Permian outcroppings highlighted in red.

-this period, most of the continental crust of the Earth finished
+shallow sea to the south.
+Most of the continental crust of the

-assembling into the supercontinent of Pangaea, and animals laying
+Earth had finished assembling into the supercontinent of Pangaea.

-atmosphere as it weathered, reducing the
+dioxide from the atmosphere as it weathered, reducing the

-effect.
-The same effect has occurred in geologically recent times,
+atmospheric greenhouse effect.
+(The same effect has occurred in

 The Permian was also marked by lower sea levels and a drier

-climate, and the vast coal swamps of the Carboniferous dried out
+climate than the Carboniferous, and the vast coal swamps dried out

 and were replaced by large deserts in the interior of Pangaea.
 It

-was during this time that the last of the trilobites, which had
+was during this time that the last of the trilobites, so abundant

-become abundant during the Cambrian, died out.
-Seed plants, such
+during the Cambrian, died out.
+Seed plants, such as pteridosperms

-widespread.
-A single species of ginkgo, Ginkgo biloba,
+species of ginkgo, Ginkgo biloba, survives today.
+Amniotes,

 A large area of west Texas and southeast New Mexico was a shallow sea, the Permian Basin, which was periodically flooded with seawater from a narrow channel to the south.
 Great thicknesses of sediments and salt and gypsum beds were deposited there.
 This is now oil country, and the salt beds are being exploited for the long-term storage of nuclear waste.

-Central North America was relatively high and dry during this
+Central North America was dry land during this time, while the

-relatively low-lying area very close to the equator, located
+passive continental margin.
+The Jemez area was very close to the

 The transition from Pennsylvanian to Permian time is visible in